ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms after 2pm.
-Partly sunny.
-High near 93, with temperatures falling to around 89
+         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms.
+Mostly sunny.
+High near 93, with temperatures falling to around 89 in the afternoon.
-         in the afternoon.
-Southwest wind around 8 mph.
+         South southwest wind around 8 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms.
 Mostly cloudy.
 Low around 72, with temperatures rising to around 74 overnight.
 West
-         wind 1 to 7 mph.
+         wind 1 to 6 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">